Many new entrepreneurs who are not finance professionals struggle with the jargon used in finance and accounts.

-- Of course, there are the various formula and rules for depreciation by the tax authorities for different items of machinery and you can leave that for your accounting consultant to figure out.
+- Of course, there are various formulas and rules for depreciation by the tax authorities for different items of machinery and you can leave that for your accounting consultant to figure out.
 It is important that you understand the concept.

 - PBT This is just a calculation of profit before tax and is self-explanatory

-- PAT This profit after tax and is also known as Net Income.
+- PAT This profit after tax is also known as Net Income.

 - Working Capital Every company will always require some ready capital for its regular payments/functioning.
 This requirement is typically a simple formula of current assets minus the current liability.

-turn out to be very expensive (imagine if the company had grown by 100% or
+It could turn out to be very expensive (imagine if the company had grown by 100% or more)

 Though I have written this for recruitment entrepreneurs the article is relevant to any small business/start-up.
 The few topics and jargon covered are enough for a non-finance background entrepreneur to get started.